This post may contain affiliate links. Please read my disclosure and privacy policy.

 Homemade Almond Milk Ingredients

-The only two ingredients you need to make almond milk are almonds and water.
+- Almonds.
 I tend to use almonds that are not roasted or salted so that the almond milk will have a neutral, mild flavor.
-However, roasted nuts will work, too!
+However, roasted nuts will work as well.
+There’s no need to buy blanched almonds (with skins removed), since you’ll be removing the pulp later anyway.

-Check out my Vanilla Almond Milk and Chocolate Almond Milk variations for exact recipes.
+Try my Vanilla Almond Milk and Chocolate Almond Milk for flavor variations.

 How to Make Almond Milk

-Add the almonds into a high-speed blender, along with 4 cups of fresh water.
+Whether you soaked the almonds or skipped that step, add the almonds to a high-speed blender, along with 4 cups of fresh water.
 Secure the blender’s lid and blend until the almonds are broken down and the mixture looks creamy, about 60 to 90 seconds.

-There should be almost no visible almond pieces when it’s done blending.
+There should be almost no visible almond pieces when the blending is complete.

-Make Almond Butter Milk instead.
-(It takes about 1 minute.)
+If you don’t have a nut milk bag, make Almond Butter Milk instead.
+(It takes about 1 minute with no straining.)

 Be sure to make only what you’ll drink in a week, or plan on freezing the leftovers.
 You can easily scale the recipe as needed!